-The UCD9220 maintains a data log in non-volatile memory.
-This log tracks the peak internal and external temperature measurements, peak current measurements, and fault history.
-The PMBus commands and data format for data logging can be found in the UCD92xx PMBUS Command Reference.
+The UCD9224 maintains a data log in non-volatile memory.
+This log tracks the peak internal and external temperature sensor measurements, peak current measurements and fault history.
+The PMBus commands and data format for the Data Logging can be found in the UCD92xx PMBus Command Reference (SLUU337).